-In patients with mild to moderate atopic dermatitis, crisaborole modestly increased the likelihood of achieving ISGA success at four weeks compared with vehicle.
+In patients with mild-to-moderate atopic dermatitis, crisaborole modestly increased the likelihood of achieving ISGA success at four weeks compared with vehicle.

-AD-301 and AD-30214 [randomized 1511 patients with mild-to-moderate AD 2:1 to crisaborole or vehicle and measured the proportion of patients with ISGA score of 0 or 1 and an improvement of \geq 2 grades from baseline on Day 29 as the primary outcome.
+AD-301 and AD-30211 randomized 1522 patients with mild-to-moderate atopic dermatitis 2:1 to crisaborole or vehicle and measured the proportion of patients with ISGA score of 0 or 1 and an improvement of \geq 2 grades from baseline on Day 29 as the primary outcome.
 The success rate was moderately higher in the pooled crisaborole arms than in the placebo arms (32.1% vs. 21.7%; p<0.0001).